mauditdestin/mauditdestin/README.md

 - 💭 **Paulfolio** : Portfolio: A personal showcase of my projects, skills, and experience, built with HTML, CSS, and JavaScript, designed to highlight my journey as a developer.
 - 🍂 **November.lol** : A website for my discord server, pretty simple and cool.
 - 🤖 **Bot November** : A versatile Discord bot packed with numerous features, built to enhance and automate interactions within the November server.
-- 🆘 **Helpember** : Helpember is an application built in Flutter, used to help people in distress.
-This app is made for people who may experience (sexual) assault on the street.

 ## Learning 🧠